ori-kleinhauz/CMC-prices-database/README.txt

  1. -cdict  creates the database and saved locally
  2. -capi   creates the ratings and saved locally

-These commands shall take about 30 minutes each due to the limitations imposed by the sleep intervals required for successful scrape & API operations.
+(*) These commands shall take about 15 minutes each due to the limitations imposed by the sleep intervals required for successful scraping & API operations.

+Add new currencies if any, to the local database using:

+ 3. -udict   updates the local database dfs_dict.p if the top 100 currencies list on the website was changed.

 Upstream the databases to a mysql database using:

-3. -udb     with added parameters (password, database desired name), creates or overwrite the database.
+ 4. -udb     with added parameters (password, database desired name), creates or updates the database.
-4. -udict   updates the mysql database with only the lastest changes updated locally to dfs_dict.p using -cdict command.

-(*) Be aware that every creation of the dictionary\api file takes ~30 minutes to complete due to limited requests per minutes allowed by the website.

 Enjoy!